kubearmor/KubeArmor/GOVERNANCE.md

 - Has authored or reviewed at least 30 merged pull requests across the project.
 - Sponsored by an existing Maintainer.

 **Process:** Any current Maintainer can nominate a candidate by opening a pull request adding them to MAINTAINERS.md (and the appropriate `CODEOWNERS` entries).
 A nomination passes when it receives a simple majority of Maintainer votes within a 1-week voting window.
 The candidate cannot vote on their own nomination.
-Subject to the company vote cap above.

 ### Emeritus Maintainer